Battle of Alamance: Battle

+Depiction of Gov. Tryon on horseback, leading soldiers the against Regulator forces; engraving by A. Bollett Co.

 This letter, as read by the sheriff of Orange county, made the demand to disperse per the Johnston Riot act.
 The Regulators had one hour to disperse or be subject to force.
 Soon after at about 11:15 Tryon's army arrived, formed along the slope of the adjacent hill, and proceeded to wait for the deadline with weapons loaded.

 The Regulators spent the time yelling insults at the militia and taunting them to fire.
 Possibly during the hour or at the end, one Regulator who had been taken prisoner earlier in the day, Robert Thompson, decided to seize the moment to escape.
 Tryon ordered him to be shot.
-When the hour was up, Tryon sent over the Sheriff of Orange county to get the Regulators answer, their response being "fire and be damned".
+When the hour was up, Tryon sent over the Sheriff of Orange county to get the Regulators' answer, their response being "fire and be damned".
 Tryon gave the order to open fire with grapeshot from the cannons, followed by volleys from the militia.

 The Regulators attempted to form a defense, but by the second volley most of the Regulators fled in terror.
 Those left behind took cover behind large trees and rocks and fired back.
 The artillery continued firing on the Regulators.
 After 30 minutes, Tryon ordered the cannons to cease fire, and for the militia to advance.
 They routed the remaining Regulators, chasing them for several miles, rounding up any left behind, and looting the Regulators camp to boot.
 The battle brought the Regulators movement to an end.

 Michael Holt was politically active in the years of the Regulation and the Revolution.
 The Battle of Alamance was fought on his land in 1771.
 His role in the Revolution began as a Tory, raising and leading a militia company for the crown in 1776.
 Shortly thereafter, he had a change of sympathies and supported the Revolution for the remainder of the conflict.